Return to Previous Page

 Fork-tailed Storm-Petrel possibly in late summer

-Pelagic Cormorant almost certainly, nests at Gull Island
+Pelagic Cormorant almost certainly, year round resident, nests on Gull Island

 Greater Flamingo pink plastic only

-Trumpeter Swan almost certainly, nests on Beluga Lake
+Trumpeter Swan almost certainly from April through Sept, a nesting pair on Beluga Lake

-Canada Goose possibly during spring and fall migration
+Canada and Cackling Goose possibly during spring and fall migration

-Eurasian Wigeon not likely, though often seen during spring migration
+Eurasian Wigeon not likely, though seen regularly during spring and fall migration

-King Eider not as likely in summer, winter resident
+King Eider not likely in summer, usually seen in spring

 Surf Scoter almost certainly